 Our scenic drive brings us to Lalibela, referred to as the "New Jerusalem" because of its unique religious value.

 Today we visit the famous stone churches of Lalibela, beginning our exploration after breakfast.

-The most famous historical sites in Ethiopia, each of the 11 rock-hewn churches of King Lalibela are carved from a single block of granite.
-These churches were dug out of the rock bed and connected by tunnels, using immense skill and strength, many of them caved out underground!
+The most famous historical sites in Ethiopia, each of the 11 rock-hewn churches of King Lalibela is carved from a single block of granite.
+These churches were dug out of the rock bed and connected by tunnels, using immense skill and strength, many of them carved out underground!
 We begin by visiting the northern group of churches, including Bet Medhane Alem, arguably the biggest monolithic church in the world.
 Bet Golgotha which houses the tomb of King Lalibela and impressive artworks is also found here (women are not permitted to enter).
 Other churches we see in the northern cluster include Bet Maryam, Bet Meskel, Bet Danaghel and Bet Mikael.

 Then we stop for lunch and make our way to the smaller southeastern group of churches, amongst them Bet Gabriel-Rufael, Bet Merkorios, Bet Amanual, and Bet Abba Libanos.
 Our tour ends with the most famous church, Bet Giyorgis - a massive monolith dug into the earth in the shape of a Greek cross.

 This morning, after breakfast, you are transferred to the Lalibela airport for your flight back to Addis Ababa, officially Addis Abeba.
 Tonight we enjoy a traditional buffet dinner with local drinks to get a taste of Ethiopian culture and cuisine.
-After our farewell dinner you are transferred to the airport for your onward travels, bringing this intriguing Ethiopian Journey to a close.
+After our farewell dinner, you are transferred to the airport for your onward travels, bringing this intriguing Ethiopian Journey to a close.

 More on this Discounted Tour